lankaukk/where_is_my_beer_project/README.md

 1. Welcome user
 2. User chooses state
-3. List breweries in that state
+3. List breweries in that state with phone number and address.
-4. User chooses brewery
-5. Display more details about brewery.

 # WhereIsMyBeer

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/where_is_my_beer`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Where Is My Beer Gem!
+Here, you can search through an API of breweries in the US, find one in your state, and get their contact information.
+You'll have your beer in no time!

 ## Installation